-The short answer is, yes.
-However, it’s not always easy.
-For reasons I’ve never quite been able to fathom, writing appears to be one of the few professions around where others expect work for free.
-Established ghosts get regular approaches from hopeful authors who are convinced they will make a bundle of money from their potential bestseller.
+It might be helpful to start with the obligatory health warning: carving out a career as a ghost is not always easy.
+For reasons I’ve never quite been able to fathom, writing appears to be one of the few professions where others expect work for free.
+Established ghosts receive regular approaches from hopeful authors who are convinced they will make a bundle of money from their potential bestseller.
 However, they say, could you do it for nothing and we’ll split the profits when they arrive?
 I have to say, I do struggle with this one.
 What they are actually asking for is for me to spend up to six months of my life working for no money whatsoever, on the vague hope that this book will rise to the top of the pile and make millions.
 This is a complete non-starter for me.
 I have the utmost faith in my abilities, but I also have a family to feed and a mortgage to pay.
-I don’t know many people who don’t have these sorts of responsibilities.
+I don’t know many professional writers who don’t have these sorts of responsibilities.

-At the risk of sounding like I am contradicting myself, there are some occasions when ghosts do have to consider taking on very low paid, or even no paid, ghosting jobs.
+At the risk of sounding like I am contradicting myself, there are some occasions when ghosts might have to consider taking on very low paid, or even no paid, ghosting jobs.
 These are among the few options open to those who are starting out, since ghostwriters need to build up a portfolio of work to establish themselves.
 In this case, I would advise new ghosts to ask people they know if they want to collaborate on writing a book, or to introduce them to others looking for writing assitance.
 Sometimes, if there are no obvious candidates, the only answer is to keep an ear to the ground and listen out for anyone with an extraordinary story to tell.
 Alternatively, new ghosts may even consider bidding for jobs on sites like guru.com.
 The money will be terrible, but it will help them build up some references for their work as a freelance.